 We request that parents properly mark all children's belongings so that ownership can be easily established.
 Money, jackets or any other articles of value are turned into the office.
 Parents may claim them after proper identification.

 PETS

-No pets of any kind are allowed at school without permission.
-Pets may not be in cars for carpool!
+No pets of any kind are allowed at school.

 CELL PHONES